tinko26/ao/docs/api/src/ao_sys/ao_stream4obj.h.md

 void ao_spop_obj_from(ao_spop_obj_t * x, ao_time_t timeout, ao_time_t beginning);
 ```

+Pops an object from a stream in a blocking fashion with a timeout and an optional beginning.

 ## `ao_spop_obj_forever`

 ```c
 void ao_spop_obj_forever(ao_spop_obj_t * x);
 ```

+Pops an object from a stream indefinitely in a blocking fashion.

 ## `ao_spop_obj_try`

 ```c
 void ao_spop_obj_try(ao_spop_obj_t * x);
 ```

+Pops an object from a stream in a non-blocking fashion.

 ## `ao_spop_obj_begin`
 ## `ao_spop_obj_end`